 My time in Bulgaria passed very quickly.
 I don't think it will be another 31 years before I return.

 Words and photographs by Adrian Whittle.
 Adrian visited Bulgaria on a short break with Regent Holidays in 2017.
-If your Regent Holiday inspired you to put pen to paper, submit your own blog to our editorial team, email email@example.com.
+If your Regent Holiday inspired you to put pen to paper and you'd like to find out more about submitting your own blog to our editorial team, click here.